Libya fighters look for desert showdown with Gaddafi

 NTC fighters said Gaddafi loyalists broadcasted daily radio appeals calling on civilians there to take up weapons and fight.

-On Thursday, a convoy of fighters ventured out into the desert on a reconnaissance mission, inspecting an abandoned Gaddafi-era air defence installation destroyed by NATO earlier in the war.
+On Thursday, a convoy of fighters ventured out into the desert on a reconnaissance mission, inspecting an abandoned Gaddafi-era air defense installation destroyed by NATO earlier in the war.

 Khalil Shelbi, an NTC unit commander, said the area was filled with Gaddafi militiamen, and his fighters watched out nervously as they patrolled the ruins of the once-top secret, Russian-built facility.